facebook

 A rundown on Ulu Pandan

-Ulu Pandan is actually a sub-zone of Bukit Timah, and is named after the Sungei Ulu Pandan (the Ulu Pandan river).
-Note: while most of us use “Ulu” to mean “Pizza Hut takes more than an hour to get there”, it actually means “upstream”.
+Ulu Pandan is a sub-zone of Bukit Timah, and is named after the Sungei Ulu Pandan (the Ulu Pandan river).
+Note: while most of us use “Ulu” to mean “Pizza Hut takes more than an hour to get there”, it means “upstream”.

 Holland Road runs along the north end of Ulu Pandan, and North Buona Vista road along the east.

 Ulu Pandan today is tiny, compared to its size in early Singapore history.
-In the 1920s, Ulu Pandan was one of the bigger districts in Singapore; maps show it stretched from Bukit Timah to Tanglin and Pasir Panjang.
+In the 1920s, Ulu Pandan was one of the bigger districts in Singapore—maps show it stretched from Bukit Timah to Tanglin and Pasir Panjang.

 Ulu Pandan was initially home to Malay and Javanese fishermen, who made their living along the riverbank.